superstarlifter/doc/docs/how_to/dictionary.md

 * **Reference Collection** - the name of the collection used for the reference
 * **Reference Field** - the field used to perform the reference

+To learn more or ask additional questions, head over to the [StarLifter Community](https://community.starlifter.io).